-From 2018 until March 2020, conditions in the US oil and gas industry were generally positive due to positive trends in oil and natural gas demand and pricing resulting in improved economics for producers, which in turn created increased demand for the Company's products and services.
-This positive trend was particularly prevalent in the Permian Basin, which saw significant activity throughout 2018 and into the first half of 2019.
+From 2019 until March 2020, conditions in the US oil and gas industry were generally positive due to positive trends in oil and natural gas demand and pricing resulting in improved economics for producers, which in turn created increased demand for the Company's products and services.
+This positive trend was particularly prevalent in the Permian Basin, which saw significant activity throughout into the first half of 2019.
 As a result of this increase in activity levels in the Permian Basin, pipeline takeaway capacity in this region was constrained, which resulted in a softening in drilling activity through the latter half of 2019.

-In Canada, industry conditions continued to face headwinds during 2018 and 2019, largely due to a lack of pipeline takeaway capacity which resulted in significant oil price differentials compared to WTI.
+In Canada, industry conditions continued to face headwinds during 2019, largely due to a lack of pipeline takeaway capacity which resulted in significant oil price differentials compared to WTI.
 This resulted in government mandated production curtailments to reduce the amount of oil produced, which in turn resulted in Operators (as defined below) significantly reducing their drilling activity in Canada.

 While industry conditions were generally positive through the beginning of 2020, in March, global commodity prices fell sharply due to the coronavirus (COVID-19) pandemic, which reduced demand for oil and gas, as well as the decision by OPEC+ members to increase oil production.
 As a result, Operators shut in a portion of their production and significantly reduced drilling and completion activity in all major basins in North America.
-After WTI prices briefly went negative, prices slowly began to improve through the summer, although they continued to be depressed in comparison to prices prior to the pandemic.
-In November 2020, oil prices and industry activity began to improve following news of successful COVID-19 vaccines nearing final regulatory approval.
+After WTI prices briefly went negative, prices slowly began to recover through the summer and early fall.
+In November 2020, WTI prices began with WTI pricing accelerating in November 2020 following news of successful COVID-19 vaccines nearing regulatory approval.